Gnanawathi Jayasooriya: Career as medium

-Gnaka claims her powers began appearing in 1981 when her mind away which then began to occur regularly and others noted that she was inheriting super-natural powers.
+Gnaka claims her powers began appearing in 1981 when her mind went "this way and that" and then began to occur regularly and others noted that she was inheriting super-natural powers.
 She claims that when she goes into a trance her persona as medium emerges thus she has no memory of what happens then.
-She claims she is visited by Pattini and during her sessions as a medium she stays in he kutiya (room) and she describes the persons she will meet and its her daughter then brings that person to meet her.
+She claims she is visited by Pattini and during her sessions as a medium she stays in the kutiya (room) and she describes the persons she will meet and its her daughter then brings that person to meet her.
 She also claims that once a month on a Tuesday she is visited by Kali.

 As she amassed a large following she built a complex called simply called her Puda Bima (Holy Ground) which was visited by powerful figures such as politicians, military officers, businessmen, high-level government officials and professionals.
 The site also provided healing sessions.
 She claims that she does not accept any payments and all the payments to her are donations.

 Gotabaya Rajapaksa and his wife Ioma Rajapaksa began visiting Gnana before 2009 after which continued to come whenever he can.
 She also developed close ties with Shavendra Silva.